I. PC 396: Price Gouging

 A violation under PC 396 is a misdemeanor offense in California.
 If convicted, you could face up to one year in County Jail for this offense.
 You would have to serve at least 50% of your jail sentence in custody.
 You would also face hefty fines and fees up to $10,000, a payback of the extra money accrued, as well as a possible pan if you are a business running this operation.
 You are also subject to civil enforcement actions where fines could approach up to $5,000 per violation.

 This is not a strike offense under the California Three Strikes law, and it is not a Sex Offense under PC 290.
 You could also face a loss of your Professional License if convicted, and if you are not a legal resident, you could face Deportation in Immigration Court since the offense involves an intent to deceive others.

 IV.
 Common Defenses

 A common defense under this section would involve showing that there is insufficient evidence that you were intending to price gouge people.
-If it can be shown, for example, that the increase in the price of the item is directly attributable to increases in the cost of labor or materials needed to provide the good or service, then you would no be liable under this section.
-This can happen, as often times when demand for goods and services increases during times of emergencies, if the wholesaler has to raise prices to keep up with the demand to get the items back into the marketplace.
+If it can be shown, for example, that the increase in the price of the item is directly attributable to increases in the cost of labor or materials needed to provide the good or service, then you would not be liable under this section.
+This can happen, as oftentimes when demand for goods and services increases during times of emergencies, if the wholesaler has to raise prices to keep up with the demand to get the items back into the marketplace.
 This would, therefore, justify the reason why prices on necessities went up for your business.
 It’s harder to show this, for example, if you are not a business owner, but instead, a person that went from shop to shop to load up on necessities to sell outside of your garage.